 An interlocutory injunction will not be granted unless the following elements are established:

-The ‘prima facie’ test is set out in Beecham Group Ltd v Bristol Laboratories Pty Ltd (2006) 227 CLT 57 at Justices Gummow and Hayne explained that in assessing whether the applicant had made out a prima facie case they stated that:
+The “prima facie” test is set out in Beecham Group Ltd v Bristol Laboratories Pty Ltd (2006) 227 CLT 57 at .
+Justices Gummow and Hayne stated that:

-“It is sufficient that the plaintiff shows a sufficient likelihood of success to justify in the circumstances the preservation of the status quo pending the trail”.
+“It is sufficient that the plaintiff shows a sufficient likelihood of success to justify in the circumstances the preservation of the status quo pending the trial.”

-Rather than needing to be demonstrated that it was more likely than not that the plaintiff would succeed at trial, or that they were certain to succeed, the Plaintiff needs only show that they have a ‘sufficient likelihood of success’.
+Rather than needing to demonstrate that it was more likely than not that the plaintiff would succeed at trial, or that they were certain to succeed, the plaintiff needs show only that they have a “sufficient likelihood of success”.

 The balance of convenience favours the grant of the injunction

 The balance of convenience is the course to achieve justice between the parties pending resolution taking into consideration applicant entitlement, consequences to each party of the injunction or the refusal of the injunction.
 It is worth mentioning that a weaker claim may still attract interlocutory relief where the balance of convenience is strongly in favour of it.